Top Five Lies/Deceptions by Professor X

 4. Being a member of the Illuminati

 Pretty much everyone in the Illuminati was being deceitful to their people.
 Xavier, though, particularly stands out because the world hated and feared mutants and he didn’t seem to use the powers of the Illuminati to really help out that much, did he?
+What was he DOING, then, as a member of the Illuminati?
+So he’s part of this super-powerful hidden group and he never bothered to actually help out the mutant cause?

 3. Faking his own death and not telling all but one of his students